 If you have a medium chemical peel, treated skin will be noticeably smoother after the procedure.
 Your doctor will recommend avoiding sun exposure for several months.

 After a deep chemical peel, you'll see a dramatic improvement in the look and feel of treated areas.
 You'll need to protect your skin from the sun permanently to prevent changes in skin color.

 Keep in mind that chemical peel results might not be permanent.
 As you age you'll continue to acquire lines by squinting and smiling.
 New sun damage can also reverse your results and cause changes in your skin color.

 - Experience.
-Each year, Mayo Clinic specialists perform hundreds of chemical peel treatments.
+Mayo Clinic specialists perform dozens of chemical peel treatments every year.

 - Expertise.
 Improperly done, a chemical peel can result in complications, including infection and permanent scars.
 At Mayo Clinic, a chemical peel is done only by board-certified doctors or physician assistants trained in cosmetic procedures.

 - Time for you.
 Your Mayo Clinic specialist will take time to discuss options and answer your questions about chemical peels.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

 Specialists in dermatology, plastic surgery and ENT (otorhinolaryngology) at Mayo Clinic provide chemical peels.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.